k9mail/k9mail-docs/docs/en/current/settings/export.md

 K-9 provides the ability to import and export your settings.
 This is useful when changing/adding a device.

-The settings are exported as a file, stored in a location of your choice on the device.
+The settings are exported as a file, stored in a location of your choice.

 You can now move this file to a new device or just keep it there when you uninstall and then re-install K-9 Mail on the same device.
 The settings file does not contain any of your passwords.